Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 Given the level of interest from my write up from yesterday: Should Walgreens Leave Rite Aid At The Merger Altar?, I wrote a short encore piece this morning.
-For context, I sent a copy of my article to my friend who is buyside portfolio manager in NYC for a vanilla mutual fund.
+For context, I sent a copy of my article to my friend who is a buyside portfolio manager in NYC for a vanilla mutual fund.

 He doesn't have time to read all of my SA pieces, so I am careful to only send him the stuff that I want him to actually take the time read, so I can get his buyside perspective.
-Given that works in mutual friend land, his shop, has owned Walgreens Boots Alliance (NASDAQ:WBA) and CVS Health Corporation (NYSE:CVS) for years, so I figured my piece from yesterday would be of interest to him.
+Given that works in mutual friend land, his shop has owned Walgreens Boots Alliance (NASDAQ:WBA) and CVS Health Corporation (NYSE:CVS) for years, so I figured my piece from yesterday would be of interest to him.

-Enclosed below please find his thought process as he agreed with my high level logical that Walgreens should walk away from the deal with or without the FTC.
+Enclosed below please find his thought process as he agreed with my high level logic that Walgreens should walk away from the deal with or without the FTC.

 Here is his thought process.